keystonejs/keystone/.changeset/lemon-cougars-peel.md

 '@keystone-6/core': patch
 ---

-Fixes schema type printer to output `never` for omitted types.
+Fixes Typescript types to use `never` for omitted types